 “The tracking and monitoring of liquid fuel in a proposed SMR reactor design is a new area of R&D for CNL, and will expand our capabilities and expertise in advanced fuel research,” commented Dr. Jeffrey Griffin, CNL’s Vice-President of Science and Technology.
 “In this instance, we also have the opportunity to apply a new technology that we developed and patented here at CNL, which is very exciting.
 We continue to believe that SMRs represent the future of clean energy here in Canada, and the CNRI program is moving us closer towards this vision.”

-CNL has identified SMRs as one of eight strategic initiatives the company is pursuing as part of its Long-Term Strategy, with the goal of siting an SMR by 2026.
+CNL has identified SMRs as one of eight strategic initiatives the company is pursuing as part of its Long-Term Strategy, with the goal of siting an SMR before 2030.
 The company is working to demonstrate the commercial viability of SMRs and has positioned itself as a global leader in SMR prototype testing and technology development support.
 As part of the program, CNL issued an invitation in 2018 to SMR developers for the construction and operation of an SMR demonstration reactor at a CNL-managed site.
 At present, there are four proponents engaged in various states of the invitation process.

 The next call for CNRI proposals is expected to be released later in 2020.
 For more details on the program, please visit www.cnl.ca/CNRI.